shaunsaker/the-shell/README.md

 ### Testing

 Our testing approach is to focus on testing user interactions and avoid testing implementation details.
-Unit tests are added for utils and util hooks while integration tests are added for components and their integration with api hooks.
+Unit tests are added for utils, util hooks and hooks that integrate with other hooks.
+Integration tests are added for components and their integration with api hooks.
+E2E tests are added for user flows.